 Rafferty said his legislation emphasizes local control as to whether food trucks can sell alcohol in established entertainment districts.

-In 2022, Rafferty successfully sponsored legislation that allows food and beverage trucks to sell alcohol in open containers within Birmingham’s entertainment districts.
+In 2022, Rafferty sponsored legislation that allows food and beverage trucks to sell alcohol in open containers within Birmingham’s entertainment districts.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!